Divija2612/kaggle-csv-demo/README.md

 # kaggle-csv-demo
-CSV datasets for testing data analysis using Power BI
+Creating a visual small dashboard of a CSV dataset using Power BI